vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 25 / Sources for Reconstructing Ancient Forms of Siva Worship ´ 497

 couches les plus anciennes de l’´epop´ee.
 Dans une “critical note” de l’´edition cri tique, S.K.
 De rejette la “conjecture” de Hopkins: le passage n’est pas si r´ecent qu’il ne soit attest´e par les principales familles de manuscrits.
 Cela est ind´eniable.
 A notre point de vue, cependant, il est plus int´eressant de remarquer que le culte du liṅga ne semble jamais intervenir dans des passages se rattachant imm´ediate ment au mythe central.
 Qu’il suffise ici de noter ce clivage.
-Il serait sans doute pr´ematur´e d’en proposer une explication.
-La mention du culte du liṅga est rela tivement claire.
-Les relations de Kr.s.n. a et de Rudra le sont moins.
+Il serait sans doute pr´ematur´e d’en proposer une explicatioṇLa mention du culte du liṅga est rela tivement claire.
+Les relations de Kr.s.ṇa et de Rudra le sont moins.
 21

 The Mahābhārata passages at issue run (TS 3 and 4):

-Birth, karman, tapas, and yoga of these two (i.e. Nara and Nārāyan. a) and of you (i.e. Aśvatthāman) are eminent; God has been adored by these two in the phallus (liṅga), by you in an image, during the various world-periods.
+Birth, karman, tapas, and yoga of these two (i.e. Nara and Nārāyaṇa) and of you (i.e. Aśvatthāman) are eminent; God has been adored by these two in the phallus (liṅga), by you in an image, during the various world-periods.
 He who adores the Lord in the liṅga, knowing Bhava to assume all forms, in him the disciplines concerning the self and the disciplines concerning learning are everlasting.
-For the gods and Siddhas and great seers, by worshipping in this way, strife to attain the highest in the world and the everlasting station.
-And this very Keśava (Kr.s.n. a) is a votary of Rudra, being born from Rudra; this Kr.s.n. a who is eternal is also to be worshipped with sacrifices.
+For the gods and Siddhas and great seers, by worshipping in this way, strife to attain the highest in the world and the everlasting statioṇAnd this very Keśava (Kr.s.ṇa) is a votary of Rudra, being born from Rudra; this Kr.s.ṇa who is eternal is also to be worshipped with sacrifices.
 He who adores the Lord in the phallus, knowing Him to exist in all creatures, in him the One whose emblem is the bull (i.e. Siva) takes ´ an extraordinary delight.

 Because his phallus stands erect in perpetual celibacy and the people worship greatly (mahayanti), (therefore) is he known as the Great Lord (Maheśvara).
 Seers, gods, Gandharvas and Apsarases also have adored his phallus, and that one also stood erect.
 Therefore that Great Lord (Maheśvara) rejoices when his (phallus) is worshipped; Sam ´ . kara becomes happy and gratified and he is delighted.

-The latter text is with some minor variants found again in Anuśāsanaparvan 146.15-18 (TS 8), which may indicate that the Dron. aparvan passage belongs to an older stratum of the epic.
-An explicatory śloka, which is also found in the Dron. aparvan but in another context (MBh 7.173.94; TS 5), and which seems to echo MBh 7.172.87 and 90 (TS 3), has been inserted (MBh 13.146.16), somewhat disturbing the syntax, since the relative pronoun yo in 16a lacks a clear antecedent.
+The latter text is with some minor variants found again in Anuśāsanaparvan 146.15-18 (TS 8), which may indicate that the Droṇaparvan passage belongs to an older stratum of the epic.
+An explicatory śloka, which is also found in the Droṇaparvan but in another context (MBh 7.173.94; TS 5), and which seems to echo MBh 7.172.87 and 90 (TS 3), has been inserted (MBh 13.146.16), somewhat disturbing the syntax, since the relative pronoun yo in 16a lacks a clear antecedent.
 22 This verse unequivocally refers to the liṅga as a particular cult object distinct from an iconic image (vigraha).
 It says (TS 8 v.
 16), 23

 One who worships the body (i.e. image) of the magnanimous one (i.e. Siva), or ´ otherwise his phallus (liṅga)—the constant worshipper of the phallus shall obtain great prosperity.

-The fourth, or, if we count the Dron. aparvan passage and its reprise in the Anuśāsanaparvan as one, third passage advocating liṅga worship is also found
+The fourth, or, if we count the Droṇaparvan passage and its reprise in the Anuśāsanaparvan as one, third passage advocating liṅga worship is also found

 21 Scheuer 1982, 277.